About UK Aid Match

 If you need to do this, please contact us immediately so that we can help you rectify any mistakes.

-- It is not clear what should be uploaded to the ‘Supporting Files’ part of the application form.
+- It is not clear what should be uploaded to the ‘Supporting Files’ part of the portal.
 Please can you advise?

 This is just a space to be able to see any files you have uploaded against your concept note and application, and nothing else is required here.